 2. $4,600.00 – Knowing where to place the “X’s.”

-Generally, English (US/UK) is taken as the preferred language to communicate. o Communication Process – Poor communication is one of the major bottlenecks for business processes.
-Ensure that the company with which you are working is comfortable with your language.
+Generally, English (US/UK) is the preferred language to communicate. o Communication Process – Poor communication is one of the major bottlenecks for business processes.
+Ensure that the company you are working with is comfortable with your language.
 What are the tools and technologies they use for communicating?
 How will they keep you updated with the developments about your project?
-These are some important factors that should be kept in mind while deciding about the communication process while choosing a Web Design partner.
+These are some important factors that should be considered in the communication process.
+When deciding on the communication preprocesses – What other services can the company offer besides designing?
+What kind of value-added products or services can the design firm offer?

 STEP 4- Proposals